Cubs' Kris Bryant, Jason Heyward Remain In Line To Start All-Star Game

-(CBS) Cubs third baseman Kris Bryant and outfielder Jason Heyward remain in line to start the All-Star Game after the third ballot returns were released Monday.
+(CBS) Cubs third baseman Kris Bryant and outfielder Jason Heyward remain in line to start for the National League in the All-Star Game.

-Bryant has nearly 1.25 million votes to lead all National League third basemen.
-The Rockies’ Nolan Arenado is second with 951,747 votes.

-Heyward is third among NL outfielders with 737,147 votes.
-Nationals outfielder Bryce Harper leads all NL players with 2.13 million votes.
+Bryant has just more than 1.6 million votes, outpacing Rockies third baseman Nolan Arenado’s 1.3 million votes.
+Heyward is third among NL outfielders with 973,333 votes, which outpaces teammate Ben Zobrist in fourth place with 887,804 votes.
+The Nationals’ Bryce Harper (2.8 million votes) and Rockies’ Charlie Blackmon (2.26 million) are the other two outfielders leading the way, as they have the most votes in the NL.

-Three Cubs were second at their positions: first baseman Anthony Rizzo, second baseman Javier Baez and catcher Willson Contreras.
-Addison Russell was third among NL shortstops.
-Ben Zobrist was fourth among outfielders.
+Three other Cubs are currently second among vote getters at their respective positions: first baseman Anthony Rizzo, second baseman Javier Baez and catcher Willson Contreras.
+Rizzo and Nationals first baseman Ryan Zimmerman are in a close race, with Rizzo trailing by about 157,000 votes.

 This year’s All-Star Game is set for July 11 at Marlins Park in Miami.